Difference Between Ultrasound and MRI

 MRI is mainly recommended when a doctor needs to diagnose our bone structures.
 The process of 3d imaging by magnets transmits well through the bones.

-Hence we get the prominent images.
-It is also used to test lungs or bowers or other such air-filled organs.
+Hence we get prominent images.
+It is also used to test lungs, bowers, or other air-filled organs.

 However, there are certain disadvantages of MRI.
 Since it travels through the bones to capture images, very powerful magnets are required.
-This might be a risk, especially for patients who have any ferromagnetic medical device implanted in their bodies.
+This might be a risk, especially for patients with any ferromagnetic medical device implanted.

 MRI is very time-consuming and is a long process.
 However, they give us the most detailed result.
 The magnet is used to arrange the water molecules properly so that the scanner can obtain a three-dimensional image of the targetted structure.

 MRI can be intimidating for claustrophobic people.
-The surrounding is enclosed and the patient is made to lie down.
-The duration is long and the operation of the machine can not be tolerated by patients.
+The surrounding is enclosed, and the patient is made to lie down.
+The duration is long, and patients can not tolerate the operation of the machine.

 Due to this reason, the patient is sometimes given sedatives before the process to help to deal with the process.